 Consumers should be able to rely on the safety of products they purchase in stores and online.
 Sometimes, manufacturers fail to ensure the safety of their products.
 In these cases, they can be held liable for the injuries caused by their defective products.

-The Fort Lauderdale personal injury attorneys at Hollander Law Firm, P.A. have years of experience handling product liability lawsuits.
+The Fort Lauderdale personal injury attorneys at Hollander Law Firm Accident Injury Lawyers have years of experience handling product liability lawsuits.
 We can help you recover the compensation you deserve.

 We know you have choices when you decide to enter an attorney-client relationship.
-You can expect seamless service when you hire Hollander Law Firm, P.A. to handle your catastrophic injury or wrongful death claim relating to a product with a manufacturing defect.
+You can expect seamless service when you hire Hollander Law Firm Accident Injury Lawyers to handle your catastrophic injury or wrongful death claim relating to a product with a manufacturing defect.

 We offer our clients: